reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 it will change how the list looks.
 Be careful.

 Here is some more information on
-`Sphinx bulleted and numbered sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#inline-markup>`_.
+`Sphinx bulleted and numbered sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`_.

-code blocks
+Code Blocks
 -----------

-Code blocks are a quick and easy way to bring attention to running code.
+Code blocks are a quick and easy way to bring attention to code snippets.
-Start the code below and indent 2 spaces for the actual code.
-The space above and below are necessary or it won't work.
+Start the code snippet below the code-block directive and indent two spaces for the actual code.
+The blank lines above and below are necessary or it won't be formatted correctly.
 Example::

   (blank line above)